CTF-handbooks/map-tester-handbook/HANDBOOK.md

 ### 6. *Your opinion is the key!*

 What's next?
 It is your thoughts on the map!
 Is it fun to play?
 What do you think about it?
-How do you think it can be improved if needed?
+How do you think its mechanics/style/idea can be improved?
 All this matters.

 ### 7. Posting your review